No matter the game or activity, sports-related concussions remain a concern for student-athletes, coaches, and parents.

 - Temporary help of a tutor for organizing and prioritizing homework assignments.
 Students may have problems planning their studies, including writing papers and preparing for tests.
 A short meeting with a guidance counselor or an assigned tutor may help students plan out their work.

 - Rest periods during the school day.
-Just 30 minutes of rest in the nurse’s office or appointed area can help lessen many students' symptoms.
+Just 30 minutes of rest in the nurse's office or an appointed area can help lessen many students' symptoms.

 - Accommodations for oversensitivity to light or noise.
 Many students find themselves unable to endure normal levels of light or noise while healing from concussion.
 Fluorescent lighting can cause headaches.
-Students should try to avoid noise from cafeterias, assembly halls, or band rooms.
+Students should try to avoid noise from cafeterias, assembly halls, or band rooms

 Tests and exams

-Make an Appointment at UPMC's Sports Medicine Concussion Program
+Contact the UPMC Sports Medicine Concussion Program